GaotangLi/JUICE/README.md

-# JUICE
+# Taming Knowledge Conflicts in Language Models

-Code for the paper "Taming Knowledge Conflict in Language Models"
+We will release the code for our paper upon acceptance.
+Stay tuned!